2. GHANA

 hardwoods.

-Good quality non-teak hard wood logs, 3 to 4 metres long
+Good quality non-teak hard wood logs, 3 to 4 metres

 logs having girths 91cms and up of haldu (Adina